cainhill/render-engine/README.md

 Why make this and not use an alternative?

 I needed a video compilation script that:
-* ✅ Wraps complicated FFmpeg syntax
+* ✅ Makes videos from one or more source videos
 * ✅ Fixes video inconsistencies before joining
 * ✅ Rotates and resizes videos
-* ✅ Makes videos from one or more source videos
+* ✅ Hides complicated underlying syntax (FFmpeg)

 With these more specific needs:
 * ✅ Runs in a Dockerised Python environment